Why do you look at the speck of sawdust in your brother's eye and pay no attention to the plank in your own eye? Matthew 7:3 NIV

 Now she definitely needed to be reminded that she was obstructing traffic, but I wonder how many behind the beeping had bigger issues in their own mirror.
 On a spiritual level, it is easy to spot the blatant sins of others.
 But have you noticed the tip of that iceberg in your own life?
 It may seem small at first glance, but beneath the secrecy, white lies, or snippy attitude may be a festering sore, a plank that needs to be healed and removed.

 I've asked God to put a bit in my mouth and a mop in my brain to wash away negatives I may see in others and reveal the glaring transgressions living in me.
-Pardon my plank.
-Have you been planking lately?
+By the way, if I beeped at you, I’m sorry.

 Dear Lord, remove my vision for fault in others and highlight the sin in my own life.
 Forgive me for planking.
 In Jesus’ Name, Amen.